b333vv/metricstree/docs/javaparser/calculation-verification.md

 #### Phase 2: Systematic Per-Metric Investigation
 -   **Objective(s):** Execute the core research for each class-level metric, identify the root cause of discrepancies, and document the findings.
 The following tasks should be performed for each metric.
 -   **Priority:** High

+##### Progress Update
+The initial investigation for a core set of class-level metrics has been completed.
+The 6-step workflow (Definition Review, Test Case Creation, Manual Calculation, PSI Verification, JavaParser Verification, Analysis) has been applied to the following metrics:

+- **CBO (Coupling Between Objects):** ✅
+- **RFC (Response For a Class):** ✅
+- **LCOM (Lack of Cohesion of Methods):** ✅
+- **DIT (Depth of Inheritance Tree):** ✅
+- **WMC (Weighted Method Count):** ✅

+For each of these, the following deliverables have been created:
+-   **Test Data:** Dedicated Java files in the `metric-verification-data` module with targeted scenarios.
+-   **Verification Tests:** JUnit integration tests extending `MetricVerificationTest` to automate validation.
+-   **Ground Truth:** Manual calculations documented within the test classes to establish expected values.
+-   **Findings Template:** A complete findings document for CBO (`docs/research/CBO_Findings.md`) has been created to serve as a template for other metrics.

+**Current Blocker: Infrastructure Issue**
+-   A fundamental issue was discovered during test execution: both PSI and JavaParser metric calculations are returning `null` values.
+-   This suggests a setup or configuration problem within the test harness (e.g., class resolution, strategy execution) rather than an algorithmic error in the metric visitors themselves.
+-   **This blocker must be resolved before the quantitative analysis of discrepancies can proceed.**

+**Next Steps for Phase 2**
+1.  **Fix Test Harness:** Debug and resolve the root cause of the `null` return values in the `MetricVerificationTest` environment.
+2.  **Gather Baseline Data:** Once the harness is fixed, execute all created verification tests to collect the actual calculated values from both PSI and JavaParser implementations.
+3.  **Complete Findings Documents:** Use the collected data to complete the detailed findings documents for RFC, LCOM, DIT, and WMC.
+4.  **Continue Investigation:** Proceed with the investigation of the remaining class-level metrics as outlined below, following the established 6-step workflow.

+---
 -   **Task 2.1: Investigate Coupling Metrics (CBO, RFC, MPC, DAC, ATFD)**
     -   **Rationale/Goal:** These metrics are highly dependent on accurate type resolution and are common sources of discrepancies.
+    -   **Status:** CBO and RFC have been investigated.
+Test cases and verification tests are complete.
+The investigation is currently **blocked** by the infrastructure issue described above.
+MPC, DAC, and ATFD are pending.
     -   **Estimated Effort (Optional):** L
     -   **Deliverable/Criteria for Completion:** A detailed findings document for each coupling metric is completed according to the template from Task 1.3.
     -   **Sub-steps (for each metric, e.g., CBO):**